SHoward-Realm/docs-platform-sh/getting-started-1/android-quick-start/step-2-adding-partial-sync.md

 ## Quick Start {#quick-start}

-{% hint style="danger" %}
-## This tutorial uses new APIs still in beta.

-The API may change, and we encourage you to give [feedback](https://forums.realm.io/t/partial-synchronization-and-object-level-permissions-feedback/1109)!
-{% endhint %}

 {% hint style="success" %}
 Want to get started right away with the complete source code?
 [Check it out here](https://github.com/realm/my-first-realm-app/tree/master/android/PartialSync)
 {% endhint %}